Strong UK factory data sends sterling to 11-month high

 A run of weak data has - along with deep uncertainty about the impact of Brexit on the economy - cooled speculation that the BoE is poised to start removing its crisis-level stimulus, which followed a series of hawkish remarks by policymakers at the banks in recent months.

-The latest numbers were not in themselves enough to substantially change the outlook either for sterling or for the BoE, said BNP Paribas currency strategist Sam Lynton-Brown.
+But the latest numbers were not in themselves enough to substantially change the outlook either for sterling or for the BoE, said BNP Paribas currency strategist Sam Lynton-Brown.

 "The data was slightly better than expected but it shouldn’t mean much for sterling, particularly this week, when we have more important data flows – the Bank of England’s quarterly Inflation Report and also the services PMI," he said, referring to equivalent data from the services sector due on Thursday.